shaps987/RoboArm/Packages Setup/RPi Pico (The Remote)/setup_guide_pico.md

     -   Click the green "Code" button and select **Download ZIP**.
 3. Extract the ZIP file to access the library source files.

+Or just drag to lib folder included in this github repository into your Pico via an IDE like Thonny.

 * * * * *

 ### 2\.
 Copy the Library Files to the Pico